tlogan/ERST/README.md

     - spuriousness/incorrectness on an I/O example is a sufficient condition for negating the concrete specification
         - the sufficient condition refines the abstract specification, making verification harder

+- interpolation is the construction of an interpretation and a valid formula from an instance/derivation constrained by a specification
     - interpolation is simply used to find a generalizable refinement from some instance
+    - e.g. `P_instance <: P_interp <: P_spec`

+- predicate abstraction requires a universe of predicates for constructing the interpolation

+- duality does not require a universe of predicates and relies on union/disjunction to construct interpolation

 ### Gap